rv816/copysc/README.md

 `$ echo export PATH=$PATH:$(python -c 'import copysc; print(copysc.__path__[0])') >> ~/.bashrc`

-You may also need to install a clipboard driver to enable pyperclip to interact with your X clipboard.
+You may also need to install a clipboard drivers to enable pyperclip to interact with your X clipboard.

 ```
 $ sudo apt-get install xclip